Khazl/esi-client/docs/Api/UniverseApi.md

 Get system kills

 Get the number of ship, pod and NPC kills per solar system within the last hour ending at the timestamp of the Last-Modified header, excluding wormhole space.
-Only systems with kills will be listed  --- Alternate route: `/v2/universe/system_kills/`  --- This route is cached for up to 3600 seconds
+Only systems with kills will be listed  --- Alternate route: `/dev/universe/system_kills/`  Alternate route: `/v2/universe/system_kills/`  --- This route is cached for up to 3600 seconds

 ### Example
 ```php